JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/project-3.md

 thumb_image: images/chris-pagan-sfjS-FglvU4-unsplash(1).jpg
 thumb_image_alt: A yellow retro telephone on a yellow background
 image: images/chris-pagan-sfjS-FglvU4-unsplash(1).jpg
-image_alt: A yellow retro telephone on a yellow background
+image_alt: An image of a cargo ship
 seo:
   title: Project Title 3
   description: This is the project 3 description